MeetingMind-AI/backend/README.md

   - Deploys a Vexa bot to join the meeting.
 Upserts the meeting record (re-uses existing row if `vexa_meeting_id` already exists).
 Schedules background tasks to poll transcripts and monitor the meeting lifecycle until completion.
 Returns `{"meeting_id": ...}`.

 - `POST /api/meetings/{meeting_id}/leave`
   - Instructs the Vexa bot to leave the meeting via the Vexa bot DELETE API.
-Returns `{"ok": True}`.
+  - Returns `202 Accepted` and starts final transcript sync + final report generation in the background.
+  - Response example:
+    ```json
+    { "ok": true, "message": "Meeting finalization is running in the background." }
+    ```

 ### AI Explanations

 - `POST /api/meetings/{meeting_id}/explain`
   - Body: `{ "mode": "technical", "last_x_minutes": 2 }`
   - Generates an LLM-powered "instant clarity" explanation of recent transcript content.
 Supports `"technical"` or `"business"` personas.
 Filters by `last_x_minutes` if provided.
+  - Responses are cached in Redis for 60 seconds by hashed prompt (context + mode).
+When cached, the response returns immediately without a new LLM call.
   - Response:
     ```json
     {